-When the weather is cold, I think of warmer spring days ahead filled with chicks, baby bunnies, little lambs and calves galore.
+When the weather is cold, we often think of warmer spring days ahead filled with chicks, baby bunnies, little lambs, and calves galore.
 In these bleak winter days, if you are considering your first chicken flock in the spring, the time to plan is now!
 Do some research on different breeds, overall costs, and care for owning a flock.
 The following are some questions and general pointers to review before you buy that first group of chicks.

 What are your goals for your flock?
 What purpose do you want your flock to serve?

 Many people do not research the various types of birds available and end up unhappy when their chickens are not performing how they had envisioned.
 Taking your flock goals and your lifestyle into account before purchasing birds will make you a happier flock owner.
 Generally, there are two goals of chicken owners: either chickens that lay eggs or chickens for consumption.
 Yet some owners want chickens that do both, which requires the effort of research to determine which breed is best.

 If your goal is chicken eggs, you should ask yourself:

 - Do you need eggs for your family, or would you like to sell eggs to others?